About Us

 Toni Plante

 Toni Plante lost her 15 year old daughter, Ana, to suicide on January 30, 2016.
-Since then she has advocated for suicide prevention and mental health by raising both money and her voice for the AFSP (American Foundation of Suicide Prevention), SAVE (Suicide Awareness Voices of Education), The Semi-Colon Project, and others.
-She is a volunteer facilitator for a suicide support group through Survivor Resources.
+Since then she has advocated for suicide prevention and mental health by raising both money and her voice for the AFSP (American Foundation of Suicide Prevention), SAVE (Suicide Awareness Voices of Education) and others.
+She is the Director of Client and Volunteer Services at Survivor Resources, a non-profit organization that provides support groups for people with losses to homicide, suicide, accident and overdose.
 She is a co-founder of the non-profit organization Mental Health Navigators, a group designed to help the parents and care-givers of kids, teens and young adults experiencing mental health issues.
 Prior to the pandemic, she authored a monthly column in the Lakeshore Weekly newspaper entitled “Her Story Isn’t Over Yet”, where mental health and Ana’s legacy were the focus of each article.
-She is determined to fight for suicide prevention efforts ad infinitum.
+She is determined to fight for suicide prevention and advocate for those suffering the loss of a loved one to suicide.
 Until there are no more suicides, it will not be time to stop.
-Toni lives in Minnetonka, MN with her husband and 2 dogs.
-Her son Leo lives and works in New York City. #herstoryisntoveryet
+Toni lives in Minnetonka, MN with her husband and dog.
+Her son Leo lives and works in New York City. #herstoryisntoveryet #herstorywillneverbeover

 Dr. Nora Flom